 AI Innovation of Sweden is a new national centre for AI-related research and innovation, involving partners from industry and academia, where teams will have the opportunity to co-locate and share ideas, data and resources.

 Put your trust in the right advisor

-If you are considering investing or expanding in the region, our industry experts will provide information and assistance in making investments within the sector, Contact us today
+If you are considering investing or expanding in the region, our industry experts can provide information and assistance in making investments within the sector.
+Contact us today.

 You may also like

 Business Region Göteborg provides you with knowledge and contacts to help you succeed in the Gothenburg region...